 We are asking students and anyone else who is interested to create, float, and share their boats with us online, using #dcmaritime.

-Anyone who wants to be part of the “Float Your Boat Challenge” has 6 days to create, float and submit their creations online.
-All video and picture entries must be posted online to Facebook or Instagram with #dcmaritime by Wednesday, May 20.
-The “Float Your Boat Challenge!” results will be posted on the Pulse and DCMM Facebook pages and Instagram on Friday, May 22 – National Maritime Day.
+Anyone who wants to be part of the “Float Your Boat Challenge” has 17 days to create, float and submit their creations online.
+All video and picture entries must be posted online to Facebook or Instagram with #dcmaritime by Sunday June 13.
+The “Float Your Boat Challenge!” results will be posted on the DCMM Facebook pages and Instagram on Monday, June 14.

 There are 3 categories of boats for your crew to try to build:

 - Newspaper: Use only newspaper to fold into a boat-like shape that will float in your kitchen sink – no tape or glue; Example design tutorial videos: